 They load the helicopters by weight, so I ended up in the front in the middle, which was cool because if you request to sit in the front it is $50 dollars on top of what you already paid.
 The helicopters can hold 8 people including the pilot.
 I put my headset on, but a lot of us couldn’t figure out how to use it.
 I am not sure if they were even working properly.

 I have never done a helicopter ride, but it was on my bucket list.
 It was a great experience.
 I only wish the pilot had come back down the strip with it being on our side of the helicopter.
 Everything was on the left side going up and coming back down.
 Weird, but that is what happened.
 It was fast too.
 We went up the strip, over to downtown, and back.
 The pilot was really nice and let everyone take pictures.
 The other folks and their helicopters started coming back as well.
 The bus started to take off and leave.
 They didn’t account for everyone, and we began running after it.

-When we finally got back to the building everyone found out there was no champagne because they didn’t get the order in, so we called boston executive limo service to come and pick us up and we then got back in the limo with the gentleman and his kids and were dropped back off at the Luxor.
+When we finally got back to the building everyone found out there was no champagne because they didn’t get the order in, we then got back in the limo with the gentleman and his kids and were dropped back off at the Luxor.
 From there we went and got some food from the Rainforest Cafe at the MGM Grand.
 Since it was Friday night places began to get overly crowded.
 At this point I was beyond tired and wanted to just put my head down on the table.

 I ordered some food which was really good.
 Every 30 minutes they would have a thunderstorm and the animatronic animals would move.
 It was pretty cool.
 It was a great themed restaurant.
 Afterwards we walked around the Hershey Store and the strip.